esengendo/ticketanalysis/README.md

 # Predictive Analysis of IT Helpdesk Ticket Resolution Time

 ## Project Overview
-This project develops a machine learning model to predict the resolution time of IT helpdesk tickets.
-By analyzing historical data and ticket attributes, we aim to improve resource allocation, customer satisfaction, and operational efficiency.
-This project represents a practical application of data science to enhance IT helpdesk operations, driven by insights from Kaggle's dataset.
+"This project develops a machine learning model to predict the resolution time of IT helpdesk tickets.
+Employing advanced NLP techniques for text summarization and sentiment analysis, we extract meaningful features from ticket descriptions to enrich our predictive modeling.
+By analyzing historical data along with these dynamically generated NLP features, we aim to improve resource allocation, customer satisfaction, and operational efficiency.
+The project represents a practical application of data science, coupled with NLP, to enhance IT helpdesk operations, driven by insights from Kaggle's comprehensive dataset."

 ## Data Source
 The data used in this project is sourced from the IT Helpdesk Dataset available on Kaggle, which contains a rich history of IT helpdesk tickets.